-The node proximity based community detection method assumes that "close nodes tend to be in the same communities, while the nodes far away from each other will belong to different communities."
-Therefore, the node proximity based community detection model partitions the nodes into different clusters based on the node proximity measures [24].
-Various node proximity measures can be used here, including the node structural equivalence to be introduced as follows, as well as various node closeness measures as introduced in Sect.
-3.3.3.
+The node proximity based community detection method assumes that "close nodes tend to be in the same communities, while the nodes far away from each other will belong to different communities".
+Therefore, the node proximity based community detection model partition the nodes into different clusters based on the node proximity measures [24].
+Various node proximity measures can be used here, including the node structural equivalence to be introduced as follows, as well as various node closeness measures as introduced in [61].